 Board of Directors

-Ming Hsieh is Chairman of our Board of Directors, President and Chief Executive Officer.
+Ming Hsieh is Chairman of our Board of Directors and Chief Executive Officer.
 Prior to founding Fulgent, Mr. Hsieh served as Chief Executive Officer, President and Chairman of the board of directors of Cogent, Inc., or Cogent, a biometric identification services and products company he co-founded in 1990, which was acquired by 3M in 2010.
 Prior to his tenure at Cogent, Mr. Hsieh founded and served as Vice President of AMAX Technology from 1987 to 1990.
 Mr. Hsieh currently serves on the board of directors of Fortinet, Inc., a network security company traded on the NASDAQ Global Select Market under the symbol “FTNT.”
 Mr. Hsieh received a B.S.E.E. from USC in 1983 and an M.S.E.E. from USC in 1984, as well as honorary doctoral degrees from USC in 2010 and the University of West Virginia in 2011.
 Mr. Hsieh has served as a trustee at USC since 2007 and at Fudan University in China since 2011.
 In 2015, Mr. Hsieh was elected to the National Academy of Engineering.
 Mr. Hsieh was selected to serve on our board of directors based on his extensive management experience, his knowledge of our business, culture and operations as our founder, his engineering expertise and his service for and leadership of our company since inception.

-Linda Marsh is a member of our Board of Directors.
 Ms. Marsh has been a member of the Board of Directors of Apollo Medical Holdings, Inc. since January 2019, and she is currently the Senior Executive Vice President of AHMC Healthcare Inc. (“AHMC Healthcare”), a fully-integrated hospital health system in Southern California with over 1,200 acute care beds and over 7,000 employees.
 She joined AHMC Healthcare in 1999 and oversees all financial matters for seven acute care hospitals: San Gabriel Valley Medical Center, Garfield Medical Center, Anaheim Regional Medical Center, Whittier Hospital Medical Center, Alhambra Hospital, Monterey Park Hospital and Greater El Monte Community Hospital.
 Additionally, Ms. Marsh is responsible for all federal, state and local government relations, as well as all risk management activities.
 Ms. Marsh is a Board member of the Hospital Association of Southern California, a Board member of Private Essential Access Community Hospitals and also a Board member of the American Red Cross.
 She is also an active member in the Healthcare Financial Management Association.
 In addition, she chairs or is a participating member of numerous hospital governing boards, hospital committees and community organizations.
 Ms. Marsh received a Bachelor of Science degree in Economics and a Master’s degree in Accounting from the University of Southern California.
 She also completed a Healthcare Executive Program at the University of Colorado.